-- If you don't want clutter on your system, learn how to easily remove users' accounts in Windows 11.
+- If you don't want clutter on your system, learn how to remove users' accounts in Windows 11 easily.

-- After you do so for an account, also delete the user’s profile folder, as described below.
+- After you do so for an account, delete the user’s profile folder, as described below.

 - Whether you want to do any of the procedures, note that administrative privileges are a must.

-How can I remove a user’s account in Windows 11?
+How can I remove an account from Windows 11?

 1. Make sure you are logged in as an administrator in Windows 11.
 If you are not, do so.